HenrikGr/hgc-sdk/packages/database/mongo/README.md

 ## Key Concepts
 You need to first create the DatabaseClient instance, and configure it properly.
 The DBClientConfiguration class is used to create connection options needed to instantiate the DbClient.
-The DbConnectionConfiguration reading by default settings from environment variables but can be overridden.
+The DbClientConfigurationReader reading by default settings from environment variables but can be overridden.
 The default environment variables are;